dansonwoo67-hub/ea-salepool/README.md

 - Recommendations: "not connected this month" always prioritized.
 - Family rule: if a family contains ANY record connected this month, the whole family is excluded from the "uncovered" bucket; mixed families (some covered, some not) are fully excluded (no recommendations for that family).
 - Follow-up gating uses OVERALL EA month coverage (all pools excluding M1), not per-pool coverage.

+v16 updates:
+- Recommendations: family-level exclusion if ANY member connected within last 14 days (relative to T2 end date).
+- Recommendations: still exclude mixed families (some connected this month, some not).
+- By pool: `added_connected` now counts connections on the pool’s own latest day within the selected month window.
+- Cache bust: worker is loaded as worker.js?v=16 to avoid stale caching.